-About Classes & Rates: We Specialize in Private Training
+About Classes & Rates: We Specialize in Distance Monitoring and Private Training

 - MONTHLY TRAINING: Private workshop once a month (2 Hours in Length): $100 – (Individual training in Framework/Historical Routines, Biomechanic Concepts, Strategy, and Feudal Insight) – The course alternates between solo training and comprehensive partner work/martial applications with a training partner here (Martial Concepts, Empty-Hand Strategy, Feudal Weapons, Urban Self-Defense) “$50 for first introductory workshop” ≡The Distance Monitoring Program is recommended to supplement live training≡

 Schedule a Live Training Workshop next time you are in Austin, Texas.
 Customized Private Lessons: $55 One Session (1 Hour in Length/ limited availability), Email: firstname.lastname@example.org for more info.